sack212/BasicAzureCamp/Presentation/App-Service/README.md

 13. Click the Create button.
 ### Download Mercury Health Source Code

-> The Mercury Health application source code is available in my VSO instance at https://jeffwork.visualstudio.com.
+> The Mercury Health application source code is available in my VSTS instance at https://jeffwork.visualstudio.com.

-> If you need permissions to this source code in VSO, email me at jfattic@microsoft.com
+> If you need permissions to this source code in VSTS, email me at jfattic@microsoft.com

-### Setup Azure Subscription in VSO
+### Setup Azure Subscription in VSTS
-1. In Internet Explorer or Edge, navigate to your VSO instance (e.g. https://jeffwork.visualstudio.com)
+1. In Internet Explorer or Edge, navigate to your VSTS instance (e.g. https://jeffwork.visualstudio.com)
 2. Navigate to your Team Project associated with the Mercury Health source code.
 3. In the upper-right of the page, click the Administer Account (gear icon) button.
 4. Click the Services tab.